Physicc/Light/CONTRIBUTING.md

 #### Header Files and Classes
 1. Header files go in the `include` directory, and source files go in the `src` directory.
 2. Don't use `using namespace std` in the global scope in header files.
 If it is necessary (because of very long type names), try to restrict it to the smallest scope possible.
+3. [Type aliasing](https://en.cppreference.com/w/cpp/language/type_alias), on the other hand, is encouraged, especially if it improves readability of the code.
-3. Make sure to indent with a tab before using an access control specifier, and then indent with another tab before defining member variables and functions.
+4. Make sure to indent with a tab before using an access control specifier, and then indent with another tab before defining member variables and functions.
 Example:
     ```
     class Foo
     {